"Unprecedented" in FBI history: What we know about the Capitol riot arrests

 Where did they come from?

-The rioters come from at least 38 states outside of Washington, D.C.
-Among those arrested whose home states were known, the most were from Texas and Florida, with 18 Texans and 14 Floridians charged.
-Other well-represented states included New York, with 13 arrested and California, with 10 arrested.
-New Jersey had nine arrests, and Virginia had eight.
+The rioters come from at least 39 states outside of Washington, D.C.
+Among those arrested whose home states were known, the most were from Texas and New York, with 18 Texans and 14 New Yorkers charged so far.
+Other well-represented states include Florida, with 13 arrested, and California, with 11 arrested.
+New Jersey has nine arrests, and Virginia has eight.

 How many have worked in law enforcement?